alex-bretet/cloudstreetmarket.com/README.md

 This project is the application developed with the book [Spring MVC Cookbook](https://www.packtpub.com/web-development/spring-mvc-cookbook)

-The latest Release of the application is running at: [cloudstreetmarket.com](http://cloudstreetmarket.com)

 Read more in the [WIKI](https://github.com/alex-bretet/cloudstreetmarket.com/wiki)

 ## Build the app